nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 * Edits the item at the specified `INDEX`.
 The index refers to the index number shown in the displayed item list.
 The index **must be a positive integer** 1, 2, 3, …​
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values **only if input values differ from the existing values**.
-* When editing tags, the existing tags of the item will be removed i.e adding of tags is not cumulative.
+* When editing tags, the existing tags of the item will be removed i.e. adding of tags is not cumulative.
-* You can remove all the items’s tags by typing `t/` without specifying any tags after it.
+* You can remove all the items’ tags by typing `t/` without specifying any tags after it.

 Examples:
 *  `edit 1 q/10 e/2020-10-11` Edits the quantity of the 1st item to be `10` and expiry date of the 1st item to be `2020-10-11`